exochron/MountJournalEnhanced/README.md

 + Display count of character specific mounts
 + Display mount related achievement points
 + Freely rotate display camera around mount
-+ Trigger /mountspecial within the display
++ Trigger /mountspecial of your mount or within the display
 + Browse through mounts with Up/Down arrow keys
 + Right Click on scroll buttons to quickly go to the top or bottom
 + Track, display and sort by your usage statistics